fomightez/b-roll-binder/README.md

 # b-roll-binder

->for the future when the camera crew wants B-roll and asks you to sit at your desk "doing bioinformatics" - quote from [Mike Love](https://twitter.com/mikelove/status/1011270925868781568)
+>'for the future when the camera crew wants B-roll and asks you to sit at your desk "doing bioinformatics"' - *Mike Love in [this post]](https://twitter.com/mikelove/status/1011270925868781568)*

+Binderizes that featured software and some others in order make a fancy-looking sciencing background dashboard look using Jupyter session served from MyBinder.org.

 ![b-roll_layout_look](imgs/sciencing_JupyterLab.png)